wren-lang/wren/doc/site/modularity.markdown

 That function has this signature:

 <pre class="snippet" data-lang="c">
-char* WrenLoadModuleFn(WrenVM* vm, const char* name);
+WrenLoadModuleResult WrenLoadModuleFn(WrenVM* vm, const char* name);
 </pre>

 Whenever a module is imported, the VM calls this and passes it the name of the module.
-The embedder is expected to return the source code contents of the module.
+The embedder is expected to return the source code contents of the module in a `WrenLoadModuleResult`.
 When you embed Wren in your app, you can handle this however you want: reach out to the file system, look inside resources bundled into your app, whatever.

-You can return `NULL` from this function to indicate that a module couldn't be found.
+You can return the source field as `NULL` from this function to indicate that a module couldn't be found.
 When you do this, Wren will report it as a runtime error.

 ### The command-line loader